WalkerKnapp/devolay/README.md

 ### Android Users

-On Android, NDI needs access to the Network Service Discovery Manager, so an instance of the "NsdManager" needs to be exist whenever a sender, finder, or receiver is instantiated.
+On Android, NDI needs access to the Network Service Discovery Manager, so an instance of `NsdManager` needs to be exist whenever a sender, finder, or receiver is instantiated.
 This can be done by adding this to the beginning of long-running activities:
 ```java
 private NsdManager nsdManager;